Grand National Stands and Enclosures

-Grandstand badges at Aintree provide designated tote betting within each enclosure, big screen viewing and access to the Parade Ring and Winner’s Enclosure.
+Grandstand badges at Aintree provide designated tote betting within each enclosure.
+Big screen viewing and access to the Parade Ring and Winner’s Enclosure is also included.

 Princess Royal Stand

 Seats: Always in popular demand, these seats offer excellent views overlooking the home straight.
-However, enhancements to the seats this year will make this enclosure one of the most sought after places on the racecourse.
-The enhancements include a newly extended and refurbished lounge with Champagne and Seafood concessions.
-The stand is situated between the Chair and the Water Jump and offers a premium view of the final 200 metres of every race.
+However, enhancements to the seats make this enclosure one of the most sought-after places on the racecourse.
+Firstly, the enhancements include a newly extended and refurbished lounge with Champagne and Seafood concessions.
+The stand is situated between the Chair and the Water Jump, hence, offering a view of the final 200 metres.
 The seats in this stand are mostly undercover.

-Roof: A partially covered standing area, with the Tommy Wallis Suite as its dedicated bar, this enclosure offers a unique vantage point over the racecourse, and an ideal spot for viewing the exciting final few minutes of every race.
+Roof: Is partially covered standing area, with the Tommy Wallis Suite as its dedicated bar.
+This enclosure offers a unique vantage point over the racecourse.
+It is the most suited of the Grand National stands for viewing the exciting final few minutes of every race.

-Roof: With a birds-eye view directly over the winning post, you can see whose first past the post before anyone else.
-A beautiful uncovered roof area, with traditional architecture and prime viewing, this standing enclosure is very popular with racegoers at Aintree.
+Roof: With a birds-eye view directly over the winning post, you can always see who’s won before anyone else.
+A beautiful uncovered area, as well as traditional architecture, ensure this standing enclosure is popular with racegoers.

 Queen Mother Stand

-Seats: Located close to the Grand National start and finish lines and adjacent to the Red Rum Garden, the Queen Mother Stand is completely covered, protecting racegoers from the elements.
+Seats: Located close to the start and finish lines and adjacent to the Red Rum Garden, the Queen Mother Stand excellent.
+It is completely covered, therefore protecting racegoers from the elements.
 Queen Mother Seats are accessed from the front of the grandstand.
-Grandstand badges at Aintree provide designated tote betting within each enclosure, big screen viewing and access to the Parade Ring and Winner’s Enclosure.
+Grandstand badges provide designated tote betting within each enclosure, big screen viewing and access to the Parade Ring and Winner’s Enclosure.

-Queen Mother Stand Seats are also available with Winner’s Bar badges.
-The Winnerís Bar occupies the former Weighing Room and its walls are covered with historical artefacts and tributes to Grand National legends.
+Queen Mother Stand Seats are the only section of Grand National stands that are also available with Winner’s Bar badges.
+Furthermore, the Winner’s Bar occupies the former Weighing Room.
+Its walls are covered with historical artefacts and tributes to Grand National legends.

 Earl of Derby and Lord Sefton Stands

-Seats: Open for the first time at the 2007 Grand National meeting, the Earl of Derby and Lord Sefton grandstands were designed to offer first-class viewing facilities for the 21st century spectator, and both stands fit the brief perfectly.
+Seats: Open for the first time at the 2007 Grand National meeting, the Earl of Derby and Lord Sefton grandstands were designed to offer first-class viewing facilities for the 21st century spectator.
+Subsequently, both stands fit the brief perfectly.

-Each grandstand provides two levels of tiered, covered seating (Upper and Lower), higher than any other seated enclosure at Aintree and hence provide breathtaking views over the entire course.
-Both levels permit access to a private saddle bar overlooking the horse-walk tunnel and Parade Ring, ensuring racegoers are in the hub of the dayís excitement.
+Each of these Grand National stands provide two levels of tiered, covered seating (Upper and Lower), higher than any other seated enclosure at Aintree and hence provide breathtaking views over the entire course.
+Both levels permit access to a private saddle bar overlooking the horse-walk tunnel and Parade Ring, ensuring racegoers are in the hub of the day’s excitement.

-Set at a unique angle, overlooking the Grand National start and finish, youíre guaranteed you wonít want to leave your seat all day.
-Both tiers of seats leave you with a 360į impression of the famous course Ė the place to be to soak up the magic that is Aintree.
+Set at a unique angle, overlooking the Grand National start and finish, you probably won’t want to leave your seat all day.
+Finally, the tiers of seats leave you with a 360° impression of the famous course – the place to be to soak up the magic that is Aintree.

-The Earl of Derby Stand (left) and Lord Sefton Stand (right) overlook the parade-ring
+The Earl of Derby Stand (right) and Lord Sefton Stand (left) overlook the course.

 West Tip Seats

 Part of the atmospheric Tattersalls Enclosure, these covered, temporary seats offer great views up the home straight.
-With a dedicated bar for West Tip seat holders, you can enjoy this luxury, or go and explore the rest of the Tattersalls Enclosure at your leisure.
+With a dedicated bar for West Tip seats, you can enjoy luxury, as well as explore the rest of the Tattersalls Enclosure.
 These seats are always in great demand, so early booking is essential to avoid disappointment.

 The Tattersalls Enclosure

 The Tattersalls Enclosure was greatly enhanced in 2007 with the completion of the new Aintree Pavilion.
-This new permanent facility supplies one of the largest and most atmospheric enclosures on a racecourse with greatly improved facilities for racegoers of all ages.
-As well as permitting access to the new Aintree Pavilion, Tattersalls tickets allow racegoers to sample bars and catering areas within the Red Rum Garden as well as the legendary Irish bar located within the Princess Royal Stand.
+This new permanent facility supplies one of the largest and most atmospheric enclosures.
+As well as permitting access to the new Aintree Pavilion, Tattersalls tickets allow racegoers to sample bars and catering areas within the Red Rum Garden and the legendary Irish bar within the Princess Royal Stand.
 Tattersalls tickets also permit access for viewing of the Parade Ring and Winner’s Enclosure, ensuring you sample the best of Aintree’s unique atmosphere during your visit.

 From the Tattersalls Enclosure, racing is mainly viewed from the large Aintree Mound in front of the Aintree Pavilion.
-Although this facility is not undercover, it does offer great views of the horses racing up the home straight, with large-screen TV viewing directly in front of the mound.
+Although this facility is not undercover, it does offer great views of the horses racing up the home straight.
+There is large-screen TV viewing directly in front of the mound.
 Live music can be found in various locations within the Tattersalls Enclosure, ensuring racegoers are entertained throughout the day.

 The Steeplechase Enclosure is a great place to experience the atmosphere of the Grand National.
-Situated on the far side of the Melling Road, this enclosure allows great viewing of the Grand National itself, and a new seating facility, overlooking the Mildmay course, has now been created to allow viewing of all other races.
+Situated on the far side of the Melling Road, this enclosure allows great viewing of the Grand National itself.
+A new seating facility, overlooking the Mildmay course, has been created so this Grand National Stands offers viewing of all other races.
 It is open on Grand National day only.
-There is no access to the Parade Ring or Winnerís Enclosure from this area, however this area does have its own bars, catering, betting facilities, big screen viewing and live entertainment.
+There is no access to the Parade Ring or Winner’s Enclosure from this area.
+However, this area does have its own bars, catering, betting facilities, big screen viewing and live entertainment.

 Platinum County Lounge

-The newest style bar experience at the racecourse today, this exclusive lounge area offers racegoers comfort and luxurious surroundings for a special day at the Grand National meeting.
-With reserved covered seats in the County Stand, overlooking the famous Water Jump and Winning Post, you are guaranteed a prime location, with premium benefits in this VIP facility.
-This exclusive area features a private entrance, a dedicated Champagne bar (open for an additional hour following the final race of the day), a reserved seat, complimentary racecard, raceday hostess plus a souvenir badge.
-Although this package is not inclusive of food or drink, you will have special access to the courseís luxury catering concessions and a dedicated private bar.
+The newest style bar experience at the racecourse today.
+This exclusive lounge area offers racegoers comfort and luxury for a special day at the Grand National.
+With reserved covered seats in the County Stand, overlooking the Water Jump and Winning Post, you’re therefore in prime position.
+You’ll receive premium benefits in this VIP facility.
+This exclusive area features a private entrance, a reserved seat, complimentary racecard, raceday hostess plus a souvenir badge.
+Last but not least, you’ll have access to a dedicated Champagne bar (open for an additional hour following the final race).
+Although this package is not inclusive of food or drink, there is access to the luxury catering concessions.

-The Winnerís Enclosure at Aintree has provided some of the sportís most memorable and compelling images over the years as ecstatic connections have greeted their returning hero.
-However, 2006 marked the beginning of a new era, with the opening of a new Parade Ring, which incorporates the Winner’s Enclosure for the Grand National.
+The Winner’s Enclosure at Aintree has provided some of the sport’s most memorable and compelling images.
+Over the years, this is where ecstatic connections have greeted their returning hero.
+However, 2006 marked the opening of a new Parade Ring, incorporating the Winner’s Enclosure for the Grand National.
 The new facilities are designed to allow many more racegoers to witness these thrilling scenes.

 There is limited car parking for a fee at the racecourse.
-The easiest way of reaching Aintree is by rail, with Aintree Station directly opposite the racecourse.
-Limited on-course parking is available for the Grand National meeting and costs from £12 for Steeplechase parking, with the nearest car park.
-This can be booked from August 2011 by calling the courseís Booking Line on 0844 579 3001.
+The easiest way to reach Aintree is therefore by rail, with Aintree Station directly opposite the racecourse.
+Limited on-course parking is available with the Steeplechase parking being the nearest car park.
+This can be booked from August 2011 by calling the course’s Booking Line on 0844 579 3001.

 Other than Steeplechase and County Car Parking, there is no other car parking in and around Aintree Racecourse.
 Buses, taxis, private hire and trains all operate to Aintree and special arrangements have been made for them.

-The County car park, situated next to the racecourse, is suitable for disabled parking but all spaces are limited and early booking is absolutely essential.
-The Princess Royal Stand and the Queen Mother Stand offer the best facilities for disabled visitors, with toilets and lift access to all floors.
+The County carpark, situated next to the racecourse, is suitable for disabled parking.
+However, all spaces are limited, consequently, early booking is absolutely essential for access to Grand National stands.
+The Princess Royal Stand and Queen Mother Stand offer the best disabled facilities.
+There are toilets and lift access on all floors.

 Although there is no official dress code, smart is preferable.
-Sports clothes and fancy dress are not permitted for the John Smith's Grand National meeting.
+Sports clothes and fancy dress are subsequently not permitted in the Grand National stands.

 Food and drink cannot be brought onto the racecourse and will be confiscated by security staff upon arrival.
 Aintree has a wide range of food and drink concessions on offer in all enclosures.
-Picnics can only be consumed in the Steeplechase Car Park.
+As a result, picnics can only be consumed in the Steeplechase Car Park.

-Open from 10am on each day of the meeting, get to Aintree early to make the most of your day, and also to allow for racecourse security procedures.
+Open from 10am on each day of the meeting, get to Aintree early to make the most of your day.
+Make sure to allow for racecourse security procedures.